Hellwire/MH2-Camera-to-3dsmax/README.md

-this tool is for Manhunt 1 & 2 camera angle editing this 3dsmax script lets you import a VECPAIR camera. lets you move the camera and export the values to clipboard again. imported string should look like this for example:
-    VECPAIR 0.9625    -0.351533 1.5745 1.69162    -0.159181 1.2347 1.62118    0.5 8.95559

-The camera in 3dsmax appears to be flipped. but if you take that into account you can edit the camera more easily with this. maybe this can be fixed in the future
+This Tool is for editing camera angles for Manhunt 1 & 2.

+Supports either legacy copy / paste function to text field. or since version 2.0 its possible to manipulate the tvp file directly

+Manhunt 2 stores its execution camera angles in this file:
+Manhunt2\global\ini\resource13.glg

+On Manhunt 2 PC version
+It needs to be decrypted first! you can use MDL Editor by Allen for this or the Manhunt toolkit. or download a already modified camera file that is already decrypted

+The console files can be edited directly